mitsuba-renderer/mitsuba3/docs/src/plugin_reference.rst

 Overview
 --------

-The subsections above describe the available Mitsuba 3 plugins, usually along with example renderings and a description of what each parameter does.
+The subsections above describe the available misuka plugins, usually along with example renderings and a description of what each parameter does.
 They are separated into subsections covering textures, surface scattering models, etc.